haxorthematrix/CYD_ESP32-AirTag-Scanner/README.md

 ## Overview
 This project allows for full Cheap Yellow Display (CYD) scanning AirTag MAC addresses and payloads without the need for an Android device or the nrfConnect app.
 ChatGPT wrote this: "This project is an advanced Bluetooth Low Energy (BLE) tracker detection system that runs on an ESP32, capable of identifying and logging the presence of Apple AirTags, Samsung SmartTags, and Tile Trackers.
 The system uses the ESP32’s BLE capabilities to scan for specific advertising patterns unique to these devices and displays the information on a connected TFT display."
 HAXXX

+## The CYD has the following features:
+- ESP32 (With Wifi and Bluetooth)
+- 320 x 240 LCD Display (2.8")
+- Touch Screen (Resistive)
+- USB for powering and programming
+- SD Card Slot, LED and some additional pins broken out

 ## Requirements
 - 1 Cheap Yellow Display (If you need to buy one see https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display for links)
 - "TFT_eSPI" library installed.